-Over 2 million tourists visit the city each year to enjoy the wealth of attractions that Glasgow has to offer, including internationally renowned art galleries and museums.
-Glasgow boats more than 70 parks and gardens, hence the Gaelic translation of Glasgow, "dear green place.”
+Over 2 million tourists visit the city each year to enjoy the beauty that Glasgow has to offer, including internationally renowned art galleries and museums.
+Glasgow holds more than 70 parks and gardens.
+That where the Gaelic translation of Glasgow comes from which means “dear green place.”
 If you enjoy the performing arts Glasgow is home to Scottish Opera, Scottish Ballet and the Royal Scottish National Orchestra.
-The best shopping in the UK outside London and nightlife to match is found in the heart of Glasgow or just five minutes away in the West End.